Black hole spectroscopy of collapsing and merging neutron stars: Conclusions

 Spins are, in general, more difficult to extract.
 Consequently, we examined two theory-specific cases.
 The first involved permitting the spin to vary freely within the physically permissible range, while the second involved restricting it in the vicinity of the correct value.
 The latter is motivated if one would obtain constraints on the final spin from an independent inspiral-merger analysis.
 Using early to intermediate starting times, the mass estimate can be enhanced by up to one order of magnitude by constraining the spin.
 However, it generally exacerbates mismatches.
 The effect of constraining the spin at late times is less relevant.

 There are some aspects of our work that could be extended in the future.
-Our analysis uses a least-squares-minimization routine approximating the errors of the data points (that are always (implicitly) chosen in such an analysis), with those of the numerical-relativity noise floor.
-GW data analysis pipelines could be utilized to incorporate our numerical-relativity simulations as an injection.
-Such an analysis would yield measurement uncertainties regarding the ringdown parameters, which would be contingent upon the detector specification.
+Our analysis uses a least-squares minimization routine approximating the errors of the data points (that are always (implicitly) chosen in such an analysis), with those of the numerical-relativity noise floor.
+Bayesian analysis has been applied to real data in the context of determining overtones, which shows how the unclear starting time and impact of noise influence the analysis, see Refs.~\cite{Cotesta:2022pci,Isi:2023nif,Carullo:2023gtf,Finch:2022ynt} as an example discussing the difficulties.
+GW data analysis pipelines could be utilized to incorporate our numerical-relativity simulations as an injection, e.g., similar to Ref.~\cite{Dhani:2023ijt}, which investigates the detectability of black hole formation through BNS mergers with next generation detectors.
+Such an analysis would also yield measurement uncertainties regarding the ringdown parameters, which would be contingent upon the detector specification.
 Moreover, this would make it possible to measure the ratio of statistical to systematic errors, a crucial metric for determining the suitability of the underlying model used to analyze a signal.
-Using linear-signal-analysis (LSA)~\cite{Finn:1992xs,Krolak:1993zy,Flanagan:1997kp,Cutler:2007mi}, in particular the bias formula~\cite{Flanagan:1997kp,Cutler:2007mi}, the bias ratio could also be explored by using the numerical-relativity simulations as an injection, and including more QNMs in a ringdown model, until systematic effects are smaller than statistical ones.
+Using linear-signal analysis (LSA)~\cite{Finn:1992xs,Krolak:1993zy,Flanagan:1997kp,Cutler:2007mi}, in particular the bias formula~\cite{Flanagan:1997kp,Cutler:2007mi}, the bias ratio could also be explored by using the numerical-relativity simulations as an injection, and including more QNMs in a ringdown model, until systematic effects are smaller than statistical ones.
 This has recently been explored in Ref.~\cite{Capuano:2025kkl} in the vacuum case, while the range of validity of LSA predictions for ringdown systematics has been explored in Ref.~\cite{Volkel:2025jdx} by explicitly comparing it to Bayesian analysis using Mark-chain-Monte-Carlo sampling.

 \acknowledgments